kev2480/3sc-javascript-task/NOTES.md

 - Figure out why chrome plays the html5 audio preview but firefox doesn't.

 - Ensure that it looks good on a mobile device too.

+- Test driven development - If going further with this project it would be key to ensure the tool is tested properly, this could be useful: [Karma](http://karma-runner.github.io/0.13/index.html)